solthx/resolve-conflict-test-poem/README.md

 # Forever And Always

-* You are the sun that shines brightly throughout my day.
+* You are the sun that shines brightlY throughout my day.
-* You are the gravity that holds me down in every way.
+* You are the gravitY that holds me down in every waY. yi gei wo li giao
 * You are the moon that shimmers throughout my night.
 * You are stars that glimmer oh so bright.